Diclofenac-Teva, gel 1% 40 g

 Pregnancy

-Due to the lack of data on the use of diclofenac in pregnant women the use of the drug during I and II trimester of pregnancy is recommended only by doctor’s prescription, comparing the benefit to the mother and the risk to the fetus.
+Due to the lack of data on the use of diclofenac in pregnant women, the use of the drug during the first and second trimester of pregnancy is recommended only as prescribed by a doctor, weighing the benefits for the mother and the risk for the fetus.

-The drug is contraindicated during the third trimester of pregnancy (suppression of uterine contractility, prolongation of bleeding time, anti-aggregation effect, renal dysfunction in the fetus with subsequent haemoptysis and/or premature closure of the fetal arterial duct may occur).
+The use of the drug in the third trimester of pregnancy is contraindicated (suppression of uterine contractility, prolongation of bleeding time, antiaggregation effect, impaired renal function in the fetus with subsequent oligohydramnios and/or premature closure of the ductus arteriosus in the fetus are possible).

 Breastfeeding period